naclcaleb/Webcourse/Lessons/lesson4.md

 <details>
   <summary>For the Teachers</summary>
   <p>Feel free to play around a little bit with the program at the link.
-It helps keep the students engage, to have interactive results like that.</p>
+It helps keep the students engaged, to have interactive results like that.</p>
 </details>

 Now, here's the problem.
 That webpage is okay, but it doesn't look very special right now.
 What are some things we can do to make it better?
 (HINT: You'll need to use both HTML _and_ CSS for this one)